An atomic Coxeter presentation: Non-braid relations

-The easy case is when $s_m=t_m$.
-In this case, the atomic quadratic relation \eqref{quadratic} applies to the last part of \eqref{eq1}, in the correct direction.
+If $s_m=t_m$, then the atomic quadratic relation \eqref{quadratic} applies to the last part of \eqref{eq1}, in the correct direction.
 The resulting atomic expression has the atomic length $m$.
 This establishes the induction step in the case $s_m=t_m$.
+To complete the induction step, we show in the next paragraph that the other case $s_m\neq t_m$ does not occur.